Transfer Students

 • Approved WTCS general education courses in communications, social sciences, behavioral sciences, mathematics, and natural science may transfer.
 In some cases, courses in occupational/ technical areas from WTCS applied associate degree programs may transfer through course-to-course equivalencies or transfer agreements.
 Use Transferology to learn how specific courses transfer.

-UW Branch Campus Guaranteed Transfer Program
+UW System Guaranteed Transfer Program

 Transfer of UW System Institution or Illinois Community College Associate Degree